burlachenkok/exploring-python3/python3-note.md

 2. By General Purpose you mean that you can use it across many domains.
 In this case how many are "many"?
 Depending on the definition of "many" Python may lie in this class and may not.

-3. By General Purpose, you mean you can create programs for all programmable computing elements in the computing devices.
+3. By General Purpose, you mean you can create programs for all programmable computing elements in the computer.
 If this is your definition and you believe that Python can help with this then it's *wrong* (at least in our opinion).
 Python by design is the replacement for Bash, it's not a replacement for C and C++, or any other traditional compile language.
 Conter example: You cannot create drivers for your devices in Python.

 > Python is more elegant and short than C++.